JaneJeon/Omok/README.md

 The Omok/Gomoku Engine designed for humans
 ===

-Designed to play against humans, with focus on quick response time and smart decision tree building & parsing.
+A high-power Gomoku engine designed to play against humans, with focus on quick response time and smart decision tree building & parsing.

 The AI is very strong against humans, and can search depth 11 in 100~400ms when warmed up!